markteicher/Tenable-OT-Exposure-Utilities/README.md

 # Tenable-OT-Exposure-Utilities
 Tenable OT Exposure Utilities

-	- Tenable OT Exposure is expensive
+Tenable OT Exposure is a very expensive solution compared to other OT Solutions from licensing to physical hardware

-	- The GraphQL API is under-documented
+GraphQL API for Tenable OT is poorly documented

-	- Only ~3 Graphql examples provided
+Only 3 GraphQL examples provided

-	- The real work requires painstaking schema harvesting, enum-by-enum

-	- This is not trivial engineering — it’s platform reverse-mapping/engineering
+Extensive, painstakong schema harvesting, reverse mapping/reverse-engineering to provide Executive Level, Senior Management, Asset Custodians at a glance Visualizations without requiring access to the TenableOne or TenableOT Platform.

 ⚠️ Disclaimer